Products in double categories, revisited: Introduction

-Double categories with finite products possess \emph{just enough} restrictions to have underlying cartesian bicategories, allowing the structure arrows between products to be transferred to proarrows but in general nothing more.
-To be precise, a double category with normal lax or iso-strong finite products has an underlying precartesian or cartesian bicategory, respectively.
-We defer the proof of this fact to a future work since it involves ideas from bicategory theory, as well as techniques for transposing structure in a double category, of a rather different spirit than the present paper.
-Nevertheless, this result will resolve the second conceptual problem raised above.
-As a corollary, it will also follow that cartesian equipments have underlying cartesian bicategories.
+Double categories with products possess \emph{just enough} restrictions to have underlying cartesian bicategories, allowing the structure arrows between products to be transferred to proarrows but in general nothing more.
+To be more precise, the underlying bicategory of a double category with iso-strong finite products is cartesian.
+We defer the proof of this theorem to another work \citep[\mbox{Theorem 5.7}]{patterson2024}, since it involves techniques for transposing structure in double categories of a rather different spirit than the present paper.
+Nevertheless, this result resolves the second conceptual problem raised above.
+As a corollary, it follows that cartesian equipments have underlying cartesian bicategories.

-The last two sections of the paper concern a different application, double-categorical logic, which was actually the author's original motivation to revisit products in double categories.\footnote{Double-categorical logic was also Paré's original motivation \cite{pare2009}, although he considers both a different type of a double theory and a different type of model than we do.} In recent work \cite{lambert2023}, Michael Lambert and the author proposed cartesian double categories as a double-categorical approach to doctrines, defining a \define{cartesian double theory} to be a small, strict cartesian double category and a \define{model} of a cartesian double theory to be a cartesian lax functor out of it.
+The last two sections of the paper concern a different application, double-categorical logic, which was actually the author's original motivation to revisit products in double categories.\footnote{In fact, double-categorical logic was also Paré's original motivation \citep{pare2009}, although he considers both a different type of a double theory and a different type of model than we do.} In recent work \citep{lambert2024}, Michael Lambert and the author proposed cartesian double categories as a double-categorical approach to doctrines, defining a \define{cartesian double theory} to be a small, strict cartesian double category and a \define{model} of a cartesian double theory to be a cartesian lax functor out of it.
 Cartesian equipments were not considered viable as double theories since lax functors seem not to interact well with all of the abundant structure present in an equipment.
 Double categories with finite products, in the sense developed here, are a useful compromise, more expressive than a cartesian double category yet fully controlled by a single universal property that lax functors respect.